|

 • Ask the doctor if lifestyle changes, such as modifying diet or exercising more, would enable your senior to cut back on any medications.
 See if alternative treatments like acupuncture, yoga, or meditation can help.

 • Don’t just rely on the doctor to know details about drug-drug interactions.
 Do online research.
-Reliable websites such as The DIR (Drug Information Resources) and com list potential interactions and provide explanations.
+Reliable websites such as The DIR (Drug Information Resources) list potential interactions and provide explanations.

 • If a new medicine is taken on top of 2 or more and there are new side effects, tell the doctor right away − especially if symptoms include stomach upset or queasiness, dizziness, sedation, or loss of balance.